tengshaofeng/ResidualAttentionNetwork-pytorch/README.md

 Accuracy of  ship : 97 %
 Accuracy of truck : 97 %
 current best acc, 0.954

-the paper only give the archietcture details of attention_92 for imagenet with 224 input but not for cifar10.
+which is better than the result in paper of 0.9501. the paper only give the archietcture details of attention_92 for imagenet with 224 input but not for cifar10.
 So I build the net following my understanding.
 I have not struggled for optimizing the code, so maybe you can do better based my code.